The Ultimate Guide on How to Open a Gym or Studio

 Start-Up Task #48: Determine Program/Service Offerings

-One of the more fun parts of starting a gym is selecting what programs and services your club will offer.
+One of the more fun parts of starting a gym is selecting what programs and services your gym or studio will offer.

 Your offerings will depend on the size, layout, and amenities of your facility.
 Refer back to your business plan for a starting point of services, but you and your managers may need to trim it down as you develop the programming details and protocols.